 Mike’s spare time is mainly taken up by 3D printing new parts to fix his children’s toys (and other things that just ‘need improving’…)

 Pawel started his adventure as a Robotics Engineer at Autonomous Devices in 2018.
 He is currently studying for an MSc in Robotics and Computation within the Computer Science Department at UCL, having previously completed a Mechanical Engineering degree at Wroclaw University of Technology in Poland.
-Pawel worked for a number of companies during his undergraduate studies and shortly after graduation he moved to Britain to conquer the island, immediately triggering Brexit.
+Pawel worked for a number of companies during his undergraduate studies.
+Shortly after graduation he moved to Britain to conquer the island, immediately triggering Brexit.
 Bored with big R&D departments he decided to try a startup, where he works on mechanical solutions and software for some pretty unusual robots.

 Unit 503 Milton Keynes Business Centre